Robert Charles Zaehner: Dialectical materialism

 Marxist ideology has been compared to religious theology, perhaps its original source.
 Zaehner explored its explicitly materialist perspective, an ancient philosophical view further developed post-Hegel, then adopted by Karl Marx and Friedrich Engels.
 As a result, Hegel's idealist system of dialectics was turned 'downside up'.
 Zaehner's experience in espionage and comparative religion informed his search for the positive in the proffered dialectic of matter.
 An unlikely analogy was to the worldly benefits caused by the Spirit of Christianity, through its centuries-long role in guiding the social-development of church communities.
 Here Zaehner was inspired by Pierre Teilhard de Chardin: his writings on spirit and matter.

 Zaehner writes that Friedrich Engels in his later life combined "Marxian materialism, Darwinian evolution, and eastern mysticism" in a philosophy that resembled religious teaching.
 This theme, however, was not taken up or developed in a Marxist-Leninist context.
 Writing in a philosophical mode, Engels utilized "a religion without a personal God and even without a Hegelian Absolute" in pursuit of fostering his nascent communist ideology.

 Yet Herbert Marcuse condemned such static philosophizing, i.e., when party ideologists had employed the dialectic as if an academic tool to analyze industrialization in the mid-Soviet period.
 Marcuse rejected such abstract schema as inert, lifeless, not up to the stormy task of running an authentic socialist state.
 Instead, Marcuse averred, true materialist dialectics are fluid, flexible, and trade insights with the push and pull of human affairs.
 The true dialectic stays closely connected to the possibly-fierce dynamic of working-class struggle.

 Au contraire, Arthur Koestler was dismayed to find that dialectical reason could not chart the party line.
 Yet the party simply rejected such thinking as "mechanistic".
 Are the dialectic and party line unpredictable, Koestler asked, irrational in their own terms?
 All was subtle and complex, the party counseled, reserved for party leaders trained in the malleable ideology.
 They alone could discern the interplay and feed-back of it all in actual operation.
 Koestler became cynical.
 Often the party appeared to manipulate its dialectical explanations to cover unjustified, abrupt changes in the party line.
 Such practices permitted an arbitrary rule by the party's leadership.

 About the materialist dialectic itself, its signature political application by communist parties is to a conjectured 'history' of class warfare.
-In theory, the replacement of the bourgeoise (the dialectical thesis) in violent struggle by the proletariat (the antithesis), in results in the fabled 'classless society' (synthesis), an "allegedly scientific utopia".
+In theory, the replacement of the bourgeoise (the dialectical thesis) in violent struggle by the proletariat (the antithesis) results in the fabled 'classless society' (synthesis), an "allegedly scientific utopia".
 Among its proponents such dialectic has drawn widely different interpretations.
-Zaehner, however, sought to find and to honor the beneficial and illuminating points in the grand materialist, humanistic vision of Karl Marx, from among its otherwise disastrous teaching of calculated animosity, soulless violence, murderous class war, followed by an apocalyptic dictatorship.
+Zaehner, however, sought to find and to honor the beneficial and illuminating points in the grand materialist, humanistic vision of Karl Marx, despite what he saw as its otherwise disastrous teaching of suppression of individual freedom.